 Option 3: AndLinux:

-All in these utilities have being created to help ease the switch when using Windows and keeping some of your favourite Linux tools which can be very handy particularly in networking, web development or even network security.
+All in these utilities have being created to help ease the switch when using Windows and keeping some of your favorite Linux tools which can be very handy in different applications.
 However for some tasks these may just not cut it and require you to use a virtual machine or dual boot but for the most part they handle the job rather well.